sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ## Step 2 - Visual Studio

-Visual Studio has [Tools for AI](https://visualstudio.microsoft.com/downloads/ai-tools-vs/) but you don't need it for training since they are used to **create** custom AI projects, while in this training you are **using** AI through Azure Cognitive Search and Services.
+Visual Studio has [Tools for AI](https://visualstudio.microsoft.com/downloads/ai-tools-vs/) but you don't need it for this training since they are used to **create** custom AI projects, while in this training you are **using** AI through Azure Cognitive Search and Services.

 ### Step 2.1 - Checking Versions

 Open your Visual Studio and click "Help / About Microsoft Visual Studio" on the main menu.
-You can try to use different versions, specially newer versions.
+You can try to use different versions, especially newer versions.
 But this training was created using the envivonment below and It is strongly recommended that you use the same versions.
 Please check if your system match this versions:

 + Visual Studio version 15.8.9
 + Microsoft .Net Framework version 4.7.03190